Dedicated to Alleviating Hunger and Reducing Food Waste.

 With the creation of Chow Match, I decided to launch Peninsula Food Runners in 2013.
 Our mission is to relay delicious, healthy food to those in need, and we rely on the goodwill of our Volunteers and Donors.
 The success of Peninsula Food Runners can only be attributed to the dedication of those who believe that with one meal at a time, we can can make a difference in people's lives.

 Let there be food among us and let it begin with me!

 “There is enough food for everyone.
 We just have to make sure it gets to those in need.”

 — Maria Yap, FOUNDER

-Since our inception, Peninsula Food Runners has delivered more than 1.5 million lbs of food to needy people.
-In any given week, we deliver an average of 30,000 pounds of food to recipient organizations.
-We have over 200 organizations that participate in donating food in San Mateo and Santa Clara counties.
-And the important fact is that every recipient we service can expect food on a weekly basis.
+Since our inception, Peninsula Food Runners has delivered more than 1.5 million pounds of food to needy people.
+In any given week, we deliver an average of 35,000 meals to recipient organizations.
+We have over 300 organizations that participate in donating food in San Mateo and Santa Clara counties, and we service over 100 recipient organizations.
+Our recipients can expect food on a weekly basis.